Poets' Walk Park

-Poets' Walk is located in Red Hook, New York, United States on the River Road (just north of the Kingston-Rhinecliff Bridge, New York State Route 199).
+Poets' Walk Park is located in Red Hook, New York, United States on the River Road (just north of the Kingston-Rhinecliff Bridge, New York State Route 199).
 It is intended to celebrate the connection between landscape and poetry.
 The classic wooden vistas, sunlit fields and thick forest were the main focus of landscape architect Hans Jacob Ehlers' vision for the property in 1849.

 Description

 The park's mown and gravel paths are variously lined with wooden benches, and provide access to the 120 acre of fields and forest, as well as river views.
 The park's walls of foliage and stone evoke outdoor "rooms" that reflect the 1849 landscape aims of Ehlers.

 The distance from the Information Arbor at the beginning of the path to the Overlook Pavilion is about half a mile, and at a leisurely pace takes the average walker about 15 minutes.
 The return trip is slightly uphill and a bit longer.
-From the Pavilion to the Summerhouse (via the Poets' Walk Path) is an additional 20 minutes (one way), and from the Pavilion to the Flagpole is also 20 minutes (one way).
+From the pavilion to the summerhouse (via the Poets' Walk Path) is an additional 20 minutes (one way), and from the pavilion to the flagpole is also 20 minutes (one way).